lucasmoten/ods19/docs/home.md

 + permissions (array[PermissionCreate]) - Array of permissions to be associated with this object.
 + containsUSPersonsData: `No` (string, optional) - Indicates if this object contains US Persons data.
 Allowed values are `Yes`, `No`, and `Unknown`.
 + exemptFromFOIA: `No` (string, optional) - Indicates if this object is exempt from Freedom of Information Act requests.
 Allowed values are `Yes`, `No`, and `Unknown`.

+## GetObjectResponse (object)

++ id: `11e5e4867a6e3d8389020242ac110002`  (string, required) - The unique identifier of the object hex encoded to a string.
+This value can be used for alterations and listing on other RESTful methods.
++ createdDate: `2016-03-07T17:03:13Z`  (string) - The date and time the object was created in the system in UTC ISO 8601 format.
++ createdBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) - The user that created the object.
++ modifiedDate: `2016-03-07T17:03:13Z` (string) -  The date and time the object was last modified in the system in UTC ISO 8601 format.
+For unchanged objects, this will reflect the same value as the createdDate field.
++ modifiedBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) - The user that last modified this object.
+For unchanged objects, this will reflect the same value as the createdBy field.
++ deletedDate: `0001-01-01T00:00:00Z` (string, optional) -  The date and time the object was deleted in the system in UTC ISO 8601 format.
+This field is only populated if the object is in the trash.
++ deletedBy: `` (string) - The user that deleted the object.
+This field is only populated if the object is in the trash.
++ changeCount: 42 (number) - The total count of changes that have been made to this object over its lifespan.
+Synonymous with version number.
+For unchanged objects, this will always be 0.
++ changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) - A hash of the object's unique identifier and last modification date and time.
++ ownedBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) - The user that owns the object.
++ typeId: `11e5e48664f5d8c789020242ac110002` (string) - The unique identifier of the type assigned this object hex encoded to a string.
++ typeName: `File` (string) - The display name of the type assigned this object.
++ name: `gettysburgaddress.txt` (string) - The name given this object.
+It need not be unique as it is not used as the identifier of the object internally.
++ description: `Description here` (string) - An abstract of the object's purpose.
++ parentId: ` ` (string, optional) - The unique identifier of the objects parent hex encoded to a string.
+This may be used to traverse up the tree.
+For objects stored at the root of a user, this value will be null.
++ acm (ACMResponse, required) - The acm value associated with this object in object form
++ contentType: `text` (string) - The mime-type, and potentially character set encoding for the object's content stream, if present.
+For objects without a content stream, this value will be null.
++ contentSize: 1511 (string) - The length of the object's content stream, if present.
+For objects without a content stream, this value will be 0.
++ isPDFAvailable: `false` (boolean) - Indicates if a PDF rendition is available for this object.
++ containsUSPersonsData: `No` (string, optional) - Indicates if this object contains US Persons data.
+Allowed values are `Yes`, `No`, and `Unknown`.
++ exemptFromFOIA: `No` (string, optional) - Indicates if this object is exempt from Freedom of Information Act requests.
+Allowed values are `Yes`, `No`, and `Unknown`.
++ properties (array[Property]) - Array of custom properties associated with the object.
++ callerPermissions (CallerPermission) - Permissions granted to the caller that resulted in this object being returned.
++ permissions (array[PermissionUser,PermissionGroup]) - Array of permissions associated with this object.
++ breadcrumbs (array[BreadcrumbParent,Breadcrumb]) - Array of IDs representing the parent chain for the object returned buy the API call.
+Will be empty for objects located at the root.

 ## ObjectDeleted (object)